aroberge/reeborg-world-creation/design-choices-to-be-completed.md

 ## Why have both obstacles and background tiles?

 While both obstacles and background tiles can be "fatal", having both enables a world creator to combine images and make the world more visually appealing.
-For example, we can have fire or fences as an obstacles on an otherwise harmless grass background.
-The alternative would be, for example, to combine fire and grass into a single image to be used as a fatal element.
+For example, we can have fire or fences as obstacles on an otherwise harmless grass background.
+The alternative would be, for example, to combine fire and grass, or various fences and grass into a single image to be used as a fatal element.
 Such an approach could lead to an exponentially growing number of images having to be created.